Ukililee/web-components-sample-202001/readme.md

 - open static/websocket.html in your browser
 - click "Connect" button
-- send messages in this format "/subscr
+- send messages in this format "/subscribe APPL,GOOG"